About the course

 - Teaching a 25-minute lesson based on a topic and class data which you will receive prior to interview.
 We do take into account that you may never have taught before so we aren’t looking for a perfect lesson!
 Instead, we will be considering your potential to become a teacher!

-- A 10-minute pre-prepared presentation about the British education system and to test your oracy skills;
+- A 10-minute presentation about the British education system, that you have pre-prepared;

 - Document check (ID & qualifications);